exercism/blog/posts/redesigning-tracks-chicago-sloan.md

 ### Conclusion

 We're really excited for this next phase.
 We believe it will help Exercism take huge steps forward and better serve both our students and mentors.
-We're extremely grateful to James, Gary, and the Sloan Foundation for their support
+We're extremely grateful to James, Gary, and the Sloan Foundation for their support.